johndah/Visualization-of-Recurrent-Neural-Networks/README.md

 ## Character prediction with Vanilla RNN

 ### Sample of terminal output
-Predicted text highligted based on neural activity of the LSTM hidden state output.
+Predicted text highligted based on neural activity of the Vanilla RNN hidden state output.
 Neuron 18 is detected to have many frequency components.
 The neuron seems to have a pattern to get deactivated (blue) when triggered by the second letter of synthesized words.
 ![Sample of terminal output](https://github.com/johndah/Visualization-of-Recurrent-Neural-Networks/blob/master/Figures/AllCharacters-Terminal.PNG)
 ### Corresponding heatmap with relevance scores
 Heatmap extracting all features.
 Thus, the relevance is zero.